 All students that reside in the State of California are eligible to apply to attend an Affiliated Charter School.
 However, the school must first serve students that reside within the Affiliated Charter School’s former attendance boundary.
 Parents who live in the Affiliated Charter School’s resident attendance boundary do not need to apply and directly contact the school for enrollment.

 Parents who live outside of the Affiliated Charter School’s attendance boundary apply through the Unified Enrollment application.
 The school, in coordination with the District, determines if additional space is available.
 If there is more interest in enrollment from non-resident families than there is space available, the school must hold a random public lottery for the remaining spaces.
-In the lottery, the remaining spaces are offered to students that live within L.A.
-Unified’s attendance boundary before other students.
+In the lottery, the remaining spaces are offered to students that live within Los Angeles Unified’s attendance boundary before other students.
 It is not necessary to use the District’s permit process to apply or be selected for admission to an Affiliated Charter School.

 How are students selected?